Default-free zone: The idea of an "Internet core"

 The term "default-free zone" is sometimes confused with an "Internet core" or Internet backbone, but there has been no true "core" since before the Border Gateway Protocol (BGP) was introduced.
 In pre-BGP days, when the Exterior Gateway Protocol (EGP) was the exterior routing protocol, it indeed could be assumed there was a single Internet core.

 That concept, however, has been obsolete for a long time.
 At best, today's definition of the Internet core is statistical, with the "skitter core" being some number of AS with the greatest traffic according to the CAIDA measurements, previously made with its measuring tool called "skitter".
 The CAIDA measurements are constantly updated.

 Information at Internet exchange points

-Large Internet Exchange Points (IXP)—in that they typically include full routes as seen by multiple ISPs, as well as customer routes, in their exchange fabric—are extremely good places to assess global Internet routing.
+Large Internet Exchange Points (IXP)—in that they typically include full routes as seen by multiple ISPs, as well as customer routes, in their exchange fabric—are good places to assess global Internet routing.

 Before the current commercial Internet evolved, the NSFNET, which interconnected five US government funded supercomputer centers, could have been considered the high-speed Internet core.
 Four IXPs supported NSFNET, but these IXPs evolved into a model where commercial traffic could meet there.
 While it is slightly difficult to point to a precise endpoint, NSF funding for transmission ceased by 1998.